-A Quality Management Review is held at least once a year according to the Quality Management Standards set out in ISO 9001:2008.
+A Quality Management Review is held at least once a year according to the Quality Management Standards set out in ISO 9001:20082015.

-The Board of the ISA/IPEA has been established, including the directors of the Patents Division and PCT Division, deputy director of the Patents Division, ISA/IPEA IT coordinator of the PCT division, quality manager of the ILPO and, the ISA/IPEA quality coordinator.
-The main goal of the Board is to make sure that there is consistency in the output between the two divisions.
+The Board of the ISA/IPEA has been established, including the directors of the Patents Department and PCT Department, deputy director of the Patents Department, ISA/IPEA IT coordinator of the PCT Department, quality manager of the ILPO and, the PCT quality coordinator.
+The main goal of the Board is to make sure that there is consistency in the output between the two departments.
 The Board resolves issues related to international work (ISA/IPEA) and monitors processes in operations, formalities and substantive examination.
 In addition, this forum monitors nonconformities arising from transactions between the different departments (Patents and PCT) in the Office.
 The Board of the ISA/IPEA also considers what changes, if any, should be made to the internal automated system (PCT SAPIA) as a whole.
 This Board meets regularly to discuss issues raised by the substantive patent examiners and PCT formalities examiners.

-Furthermore, every two weeks, the ISA/IPEA IT coordinator meets with the director of the PCT division to discuss technical issues in the automated system (PCT-SAPIA) for processing international applications.
+Furthermore, the ISA/IPEA IT coordinator regularly meets with the director of the PCT Department to discuss technical issues in the automated system (PCT-SAPIA) for processing international applications.
 A list of suggested improvements is then prepared and discussed at the Board meeting.